 Enter the Project Title, choose your jurisdiction/s and HREA Form as the Main Form type, then select Create Project.

 Complete the questions as prompted, uploading required and supporting documents.

 A SSA form can be generated after you create an ethics form (HREA).

 Training material and Instructions on how to use the system can be found here.

-A Low and Negligible Risk HREA is reviewed, electronically, throughout the month by members of the Metro South Health HREC and therefore these do not need to be submitted by the submission deadline for the MSH HREC meetings.
+A low and negligible risk HREA is reviewed, electronically, throughout the month by members of the MSHREC and therefore these do not need to be submitted by the submission deadline for the MSHREC meetings.

 From receipt of the application to final ethical clearance can take approximately two - three weeks.
-This is dependent on the availability of the MSH HREC members to review, given their involvement is voluntary and they may have competing priorities.
+This is dependent on the availability of the MSHREC members to review, given their involvement is voluntary and they may have competing priorities.

-A Greater Than Low Risk HREA will not have a final determination until the MSH HREC meets on the first Tuesday in the month.
-Greater Than Low Risk (Standard Risk) HREAs must be submitted by the submission deadline.
+A greater than low risk HREA will not have a final determination until the MSHREC meets on the first Tuesday in the month.
+Greater than low risk (standard risk) HREAs must be submitted by the submission deadline.